njhmagyar/njhmagyar.github.io/_posts/2024-10-24-codespec-comparative-analysis.md

 ### Answer the research questions
 {:.mt-3}

-At the conclusion of the analysis, I had collected enough information to answer the original research questions.
+At the conclusion of the analysis, I was able to answer the original research questions.

 1. **Who are Codespec's top direct and indirect competitors?** Direct competitors include programming practice and technical interview preparation tools.
 Indirector competitors range from computer science ebook platforms to subject-agnostic online course websites.